unprosaiclabyrinth/Theseus/README.md

 + There are exactly two pits in the world.
 + Actions are deterministic (e.g.:- a `GO_FORWARD` will cause the agent to move one square forward with 100% certainty, without any chance of the agent turning left instead).

-The agent aims to maximize the score.
+The agent aims to maximize the **average** score.
 The different architectures the project implements are:-

 1. Simple reflex agent (SRA)
 2. Model-based reflex agent (MRA)